 ABOUT OUR POLICY

-WHEN & HOW DO WE COLLECT YOUR PERSONAL DATA?
+WHEN AND HOW DO WE COLLECT YOUR PERSONAL DATA?

 - DIRECTLY: You may give us your personal information when you interact with us through making a donation, signing up for one of our events, communicating with us or registering to receive our quarterly newsletter.